gasLB/minishell/notes/notes.md

 **tgentent** routines: set of functions included as a conversion aid for programs that use the termcap library.
 Alternative to termios

+### Signals

+I should use at least one global variable with signals

 ---

 ## GENERAL STEPS